2020 Autumn Leaves Tour of Japan

 Can you imaging you are strolling through some of Japan’s iconic sites under the gorgeous coloured autumn leaves?
 Japan is like a dream.
 This holiday is paced to give you the time to savour the dream.

-The tour includes must-see sites of Hiroshima Atomic Bomb Museum and Miyajima's iconic Itsukushima Shrine.
-Of course the must-visit ancient city of Kyoto is included, the place to experience its history and elegance of this onetime capital.
+Your tour includes the must-see sites of Hiroshima Atomic Bomb Museum and Miyajima's iconic Itsukushima 'floating' Shrine.
+Of course the must-visit ancient city of Kyoto is included too.
+In Kyoto you get experience its history and elegance of this onetime capital.
 Treat yourself to the sublime beauty of the temples and gardens when nature takes to its leavy 'paintbrushes' to present to you the unbelievable autumn colours.

-This tour is specifically designed for those looking for a comprehensive tour of Japan’s diverse landscapes and culture, variety of experiences at a relaxed pace, and enjoy some comfort and ease in their daily itinerary, it is the perfect autumn tour of Japan.
+This tour is specifically designed for those looking for a comprehensive tour of Japan, its diverse landscapes and culture, variety of experiences at a relaxed pace.
+Add some comfort and ease in your daily itinerary, it is the perfect autumn tour of Japan.

 Places visited: Tokyo, Hakone, Kanazawa, Shirakawa-go, Hiroshima, Miyajima and Kyoto

 Transport: Bullet and express trains between cities, private minivan for sightseeing

 Accommodation: Premium-level (4+ to 5-star) accommodation including Japanese-style hotels with western beds

 Fitness level: Basic (please refer to FAQ)

 Discover the old and ultra-modern in Tokyo

 Soak in a traditional onsen spa bath in Hakone